 - Have physical complaints

 - Loses interest in friends, family, and fun activities

 - Have nightmares or other sleep problems

 Here are some things parents can do to help their traumatized child:

 - Reduce their exposure to media contents

-- Engage your child with interactive activities and devote more time to him/her.
+- Engage your child with interactive activities and devote more quality time to him/her.

 - Offer your child validation and support

-- Resist the urge to take your anger about the fact that your child experienced trauma, out on your child as children internalize these messages and often think that he or she is wrong
+- Resist the urge to take your anger about the fact that your child experienced trauma, out on your child as children internalize these messages and may feel responsible.

 - Do not blame your child for the trauma that has happened to him or her